 Beatriz Soto: The common denominator of COVID-19 and climate change — community resilience

-On April 19, 2020, founder and treasurer of Voces Unidas' board of directors, Beatriz Soto, published the column below in the Post Independent:
+On April 19, 2020, founding board member and treasurer of Voces Unidas' board of directors, Beatriz Soto, published the column below in the Post Independent:

 I see many parallels between COVID-19 and climate change.